Artwork by Laura Wills

 We understand that increases to the cost of living is making it hard for many in our community to make ends meet.

-As one way to support our community, with funding from the Department for Human Services we are investigating the possibility of establishing a community food hub in the Seaford region.
+As one way to support our community, with funding from the Department for Human Services we are investigating establishing a community food hub in the Seaford region.

 A community food hub offers: